 In recommending Provisional Accreditation for the District, Commissioner Nicastro requested that the State Board review the District's progress under the standards of MSIP 5 in September of 2013, and each year thereafter until the District achieves full accreditation.
+Although enough Annual Performance Result points were earned in FY2015, the Missouri Department of Elementary and Secondary Education and the Missouri State Board of Education voted not to recommend Full Accreditation for Saint Louis Public Schools.

 The District provides educational programs to students of all ages through its preschool, kindergarten through 12th grades and adult education programs.
-In addition, the District operates ten Community Education Full Service Schools that offer educational and recreational programs to enrollees of all ages.
-In addition, there is a high quality after school programs, which offers tutoring sessions for students.
+In addition, the District operates six Community Education Full Service Schools that offer educational and recreational programs to enrollees of all ages.
+In addition, there are high quality after school programs, which offer tutoring sessions for students.